SmartEVSE/SmartEVSE-3/docs/configuration.md

 ```
 ...where L1 - L3 are the currents in deci-Ampères.
 So 100 means 10.0A.

+You can find test scripts in the test directory that feed EV and MainsMeter data to your MQTT server.

 # Multiple SmartEVSE controllers on one mains supply
 Up to eight SmartEVSE modules can share one mains supply.
   - Hardware connections